Croatia By Motorcycle in Seven Days

 Day 1: Zagreb ➡️ Šibenik

 Now for the real reason behind this Croatia trip: the open road.
-We kicked off our seven-day BMW motorcycle tour at 9:00 AM sharp, rolling out from RocketMoto, a top-tier shop in Zagreb run by a gentleman named Chris.
+We kicked off our seven-day BMW motorcycle tour at 9:00 AM sharp, rolling out from RockerMoto, a top-tier bike rental shop in Zagreb run by a gentleman named Kris.
 RocketMoto gives you options—they can either set you up with independent bike rentals or provide a dedicated guide to lead the way.
 We opted for the guided experience, letting them map out the routes and book all the hotels.
 For seven days of riding, excluding food and gas, it totaled just under $3,000 USD.
 Our guide, Robert, was handpicked for his seasoned, mature temperament—a perfect fit for our crew, which averages in the late 50s.
 Together, the seven of us quickly earned the nickname "The Magnificent Seven."

-Our destination for day one was the coastal historic town of Šibenik, with a route planned through the absolute must-see wonderland of Plitvice Lakes National Park - https://maps.apple.com/?address=Josipa%20Jovi%C4%87a%2019%0A53231%20Plitvi%C4%8Dki%20Jezera%0ACroatia&auid=3110453823905816765&ll=44.853249,15.579346&lsp=9902&q=Plitvice%20akes%20National%20Park&t=m
+Our destination for day one was the coastal historic town of Šibenik, with a route planned through the absolute must-see wonderland of Plitvice Lakes National Park

 I have to say, touring on a modern, precisely engineered piece of German machinery is a sensation everyone should experience at least once.
 I’m riding a BMW R 1250 GS.
 The torque is unbelievable; you can absolutely haul ass in third gear, barely revving the engine at 3,000 RPMs, and cruise effortlessly at 75 mph.
 The bike is a fine-tuned, chiseled beast.
-I was thrilled to find that our route avoided major highways entirely.
-Instead, we stuck to beautiful two-lane roads that, once clear of the city, are bordered by vibrant green fields rolling through dramatic valleys, mountain passes, and flat stretches where you can click up into 6th gear and watch ancient medieval stone walls flash past.
+I was thrilled to find that our route avoided major highways almost entirely.
+Instead, we stuck to beautiful two-lane roads that, once clear of the city, are bordered by vibrant green fields rolling through dramatic valleys, mountain passes, and flat stretches where you can click up into 6th gear and watch ancient medieval stone walls flash by.

-Touring Day 2: Šibenik ➡️ Dubrovnik
+Day 2: Šibenik ➡️ Dubrovnik

 Leaving Šibenik by 8:00 AM, the road quickly wound upward away from the shoreline and we merged onto an actual highway—something I wasn't entirely sure existed out here.
 Two lanes in each direction and a speed limit of 130 km/h (about 80 mph).
 I opened up the throttle on the GS and hit about 175 KM/hr.
 By 10:30 AM, we rolled into Makarska.

 While I’ve never been to the Amalfi Coast, we have all seen the photos, and that is exactly what these coastal Croatian towns bring to mind.
-Makarska sits nestled along a crescent, potato-shaped bay backed by a large stone boardwalk where local kids were diving off the docks into the sea.
+Makarska sits nestled along a potato-shaped bay backed by a large stone boardwalk where local kids were diving off the docks into the sea.
 The main marina stretch of retail and outdoor dining spans nearly a mile.
 At its right tip, the harbor gives way to a rugged monument and a rustic, unpaved park area that lends the town an almost Sicilian feel.
-It makes sense; we are sitting just across the Adriatic Sea from Italy, so the Mediterranean terrain naturally mirrors it with lush green pines, olive trees, and leafy flora.
+It makes sense; we are sitting just 50 kilometers across the Adriatic Sea from Italy, so the Mediterranean terrain naturally mirrors it with lush green pines, olive trees, and leafy flora.

-This leg was slow, demanding first- and second-gear precision to navigate the dramatic switchbacks up to Skywalk Biokovo, which I would highly recommend - https://maps.app.goo.gl/yUr1uqaMH9GDm1kFA
+The next leg was slow, demanding first- and second-gear precision to navigate the dramatic switchbacks up to Skywalk Biokovo, which I would highly recommend - https://maps.app.goo.gl/yUr1uqaMH9GDm1kFA

 Sitting at an elevation of nearly 4,000 feet, the peak features a breathtaking horseshoe-shaped glass observation deck that cantilevers directly out over the massive cliffside, giving you the sensation of walking on thin air over the sea.
+It struck me while up there that I didn’t choose the guys to see all these marvels with, but I hoped on the trip I would be thrown in with them.

 As the late afternoon sun began to cast a warm, golden glow across the coast, we finally rolled into Dubrovnik.
 Entering the area, a couple of massive cruise ships looked impossibly squeezed into the city's quaint, historic harbor—a striking welcome to the "Pearl of the Adriatic."